JeffersonLab/clas12-epics/apps/waveformApp/README.md

   * most with ~200 long waveforms
   * two with 5K long waveforms
   * one with a 20K long waveform
-  * with update period of 5 seconds
+  * with waveform update period of 5 seconds
 * 40K total input PVs
+* Resource Usage
+  * Memory 1.4 GB
   * Peak CPU usage of 4.6% (Intel Xeon E5-2620 2.4 GHz)
-  * decreasing update period to 1 second increased CPU usage to 13%
+    * decreasing update period by 5X (to 1 second) increased CPU usage by 3X
-  * epicsThreadSleep instead of delay gives 2X CPU reduction, scaling with #PVs and period
+    * sleep instead of delay gives 2X CPU reduction, although may miss pvMonitor updates(?)
-    * possible downside is missing pvMonitor updates
-* Memory usage of 1.4 GB

 ### TODO:
-- [ ] test on vxWorks
+- [ ] confirm it works on vxWorks